Veritius/bevy_stardust/README.md

 You can use any replication or extra features you want.
 If you prefer a specific crate for replication, it's really easy to integrate it into Stardust, as long as it has some kind of API for taking in and outputting bytes.
 It'll just work.

 ### Planned features
+The following features are planned to be created as additional crates.

-- Replication and state synchronisation plugins
+- Replication plugin
-- UDP and WebTransport plugins
+- UDP, QUIC, and WebTransport plugins
 - Real time voice plugin

 ## Usage